The charm of backcountry skiing and snowboarding, how to get started, and BC Guide Club with tours for beginners | Ski & Snowboard

 Beginners in backcountry skiing should never venture out alone.
 Even if you have sufficient skiing skills, it is best to start out by joining a tour organized by a guide club and being led by a professional guide to avoid risks

-Guide clubs are extremely knowledgeable about the mountains where they hold tours.
-They have the expertise and skills to support first-timers and those with little experience.
+Guide clubs are intimately familiar with the mountains where they conduct tours.
+They have the expertise and skills to support beginners and those with little experience.

-For those making their backcountry debut, there are courses that provide necessary mountain knowledge, and there are also training programs that help you get used to fat skiing on ungroomed slopes on the slopes and acquire the necessary skiing skills, rather than heading straight into the backcountry.
-It
+For skiers making their backcountry debut, they offer courses that lecture on the necessary knowledge for the mountains, and there are also training programs that allow you to get used to fat skis and acquire the necessary skiing skills on ungroomed slopes rather than heading straight into the backcountry.

-'s also a good idea to experience the backcountry up close first and gradually improve your skills.
+It's a good idea to first experience the backcountry in a more accessible way and gradually step up your game.

 Learn more about the Backcountry Guide Club